-As an Expert Therapist, Ms. Pamela Hand, LCSW, CAP, CTT
+As an Expert Therapist, Ms. Pamela Hand, LCSW

 can help you to address: